catherine8224/Transcribe_Audio/README.md

 # Hunter CS Winter 2019 CodeFest

 # Team Info
-### Team name: THe Procrastinators
+### Team name: The Procrastinators
 ### Team members (format: GitHub username, last name, first name):
 - Panlasigui, Christopher
 - Sabnur, Fardous
 - Lu, Jackson
--Gbadamassi, Justin
+- Gbadamassi, Justin
 - Ng, Catherine
 -

 ### Group info (check all that apply - add an X in the [ ])
-- [ ] We are a CUNY2X bootcamp cohort team
+- [X] We are a CUNY2X bootcamp cohort team
 - [ ] We are a Daedalus / Google Mentored group
-- [ ] We are a beginner group (only completed CSCI 12700)
+- [X] We are a beginner group (only completed CSCI 12700)
-- [ ] We plan to attend the final event on 1/31 at Google (time TBD)
+- [X] We plan to attend the final event on 1/31 at Google (time TBD)
-- As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: ___
+- As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: 5

 # General Info
 ## Theme: Create a Passion Project - Make something you've always wanted to build!